 The European Union is excluded from this chart.
-Singapore and the Philippines are omitted due to sizing constraints.
-Updated October 23, 2020.
+Updated August 28, 2020.

-Green Stimulus Toolkit: Archetypal Green Measures
+Green Stimulus Toolkit

 Hundreds of policies have been announced worldwide, but only some deliver both environmental and economic benefits.
-Below is a toolkit of measures that governments can use to shape the future environmental impact of their economic stimulus for the better, based on analysis of actual measures announced to date (more details are provided in Annex I).
+Below is a toolkit of measures that governments can use to shape the future environmental impact of their economies for the better, based on analysis of actual measures announced to date (more details are provided in Annex I).

-• Corporate bailouts with green strings attached: Some governments view bailouts as public investments that deliver public benefits.
+Corporate bailouts with green strings attached: Some governments view bailouts as public investments that deliver public benefits.
 While these bailouts must clearly deliver immediate benefits in terms of stability of public services, employment and supply chains, they can also secure a transition to sustainable and resilient growth.
-Bailouts can achieve this by making public support contingent upon implementing specific environmental improvements to operations and procurement, such as reducing their carbon footprint, or by committing to high-integrity environmental offsets, enhanced nature-related financial disclosures, and increased supply chain transparency.
+Bailouts can achieve this by making public support contingent upon implementing specific environmental improvements to operations and procurement, and by committing to highintegrity environmental offsets, enhanced nature-related financial disclosures, and increased supply chain transparency.
 The agreements with Austrian Airlines and Air France demonstrate how governments and corporations can meet on common ground.

-Investment in nature-based solutions and sustainable agriculture: Land use investments such as afforestation of degraded land, sustainable agricultural practices, wildfire prevention infrastructure and efficient water irrigation systems - are ideally suited to tackle the ongoing crisis because they can be shovel ready, are transitional, provide stimulus to particularly vulnerable and local populations, and are resilient to future lockdowns, i.e. can be socially distanced. • Loans and grants for green investments: Direct investment in the form of loans or grants, can be made for example in low-carbon energy including solar, wind, biofuels and hydrogen; energy efficient retrofits in the construction sector; and active transport infrastructure or electric vehicle infrastructure in the transport sector. • Subsidies or tax reductions for green products: Tax reductions or rebates are available most broadly across countries in the transport sector. for example to boost electric vehicle adoption by offering consumer refunds or subsidising the cost of adoption upfront by expanding cash-for-clunker programs and ratcheting up or extending the period of funds available for rebates on EVs.
+Investment in nature based solutions and sustainable agriculture: Land use investments - such as afforestation of degraded land, sustainable agricultural practices, wildfire prevention infrastructure and efficient water irrigation systems - are ideally suited to tackle the ongoing crisis because they can be shovel ready, are transitional, provide stimulus to particularly vulnerable and local populations, and are resilient to future lockdowns, i.e. can be socially distanced.

+Loans and grants for green investments: Direct investment in the form of loans or grants, can be made for example in low-carbon energy including solar, wind, biofuels and hydrogen; energy efficient retrofits in the construction sector; and active transport infrastructure or electric vehicle infrastructure in the transport sector.

+Subsidies or tax reductions for green products: Tax reductions or rebates are available most broadly across countries in the transport sector, for example to boost electric vehicle adoption by offering consumer refunds or subsidising the cost of adoption upfront by expanding cash-forclunker programs and ratcheting up or extending the period of funds available for rebates on EVs.
 Other transport sector subsidies could cover electric bicycles, regular bicycles and public mass transit passes.
 In the energy sector, rebates or subsidies can be made available to households that install solar panels or choose to purchase electricity from a renewable energy provider, including tariff adjustments, coverage of capital cost, or income-qualifying eligibility for residential solar.
 In the industry sector, products which meet voluntary performance standards could be made eligible for tax rebates, including home appliances and lighting.

-• Green R&D subsidies: Government green R&D subsidies are most prevalent in the transport and energy sectors, to boost innovation in electric vehicle development and deployment, electric batteries, hydrogen vehicles, and low-carbon fuel alternatives.
+Green R&D subsidies: Government green R&D subsidies are most prevalent in the transport and energy sectors, to boost innovation in electric vehicle development and deployment, electric batteries, hydrogen vehicles, and low-carbon fuel alternatives.
 Government grants to research institutions or private R&D firms in the energy sector include investments in solar, wind, battery storage, and hydrogen technologies.
-R&D subsidies to industry and agriculture include grant funding for the development of low-water use and drought resistance crops, as well as carbon capture and storage (CCS) and energy efficiency technologies in chemicals, cement, and steel.
+R&D subsidies to industry and agriculture include grant funding for the development of lowwater use and drought resistance crops, as well as carbon capture and storage (CCS) and energy efficiency technologies in chemicals, cement, and steel.

-Reinforcing environmental regulation and avoiding deregulation: Although not a traditional stimulus measure, regulation and deregulation have been a focus area for the COVID response.
+Reinforcing environmental regulation and avoiding deregulation: Although not a traditional stimulus measure, regulation and deregulation have been a focus area for the COVID-19 response.
 Environmental deregulation has been used as a stimulus measure in some countries, on the basis that this relieves regulatory burdens for businesses.
 However, others have reinforced environmental regulation, for example introducing wildlife trading bans and proposing to expand the coverage of the EU Emissions Trading Scheme (EU ETS) to other sectors.